DanRelief/DanRelief/README.md

 ### Hello World!
 My name is Daniel Remedio

-- 🔭 Third period of Computer Engeneering on the FHO Foundation
+- 🔭 Fifth period of Computer Engeneering on the FHO Foundation
 - 🌱 Studying Git, Unity and Python
 - 🤔 Pronouns: He/Him